Section 1: South End

 Garden Area #14A Durham Swale

 About: This grassy area is softened by tall flowers, roses and shrubs that line the fence.
 The upper part of the swale is shaded by a pine and bordered by hedges.
+Plantings add color and texture along the edges of this grassy area.

 Garden Area #15 W. Rutland Circle